c3l3si4n/styx/README.md

  #### **Machine Management**
  Styx allows the user to start and stop machines on their own behalf.
 Flag submission is handled by the **auto flag submission** feature.

+## Usage
+1. Create an app token on your HTB profile (any duration you want)
+2. Set the `HTB_TOKEN` environment variable with the value containing your generated token
+3. Compile and run styx